PublicDataLab/Recipes/hashtag_rankflow.md

 1. Export “hashtag frequency” data from TCAT
   - 🤔 *Think carefully when you choose the range of dates.
 Why these particular dates?
 Does anything notable happen within this period?
 Or is it an arbitrary selection of dates (e.g. X days, a week, a month)?*
   - *Remember that what you will see is not the overall use of these hashtags over the period you have chosen, but their frequency of occurrence within the dataset that you are starting with and how certain hashtags co-occur with the original keywords and/or hashtags that you have chosen.*
+2. Make a copy of the CSV file and remove the top row
+  - *It is good practice to keep the original TCAT export somewhere for reference (e.g. in a "TCAT exports" folder) and to make a copy that you can edit and work with.*
+  - *The top row of the CSV file will contain something like "Hashtag frequency for [dataset name] from [start date] to [end date]".
+If you directly import the TCAT export directly to OpenRefine it may not import correctly, so you can delete the top row.
+The new top row should contain three headers for your data: "date", "frequency" and "hashtag".*
-2. Normalise data and harmonise cases of hashtags using OpenRefine.
+3. Normalise data and harmonise cases of hashtags using OpenRefine.
   - *Sometimes hashtags may have different cases which may mean they are counted separately in graphs created using the RankFlow tool.
 For example, #AmazonFires, #amazonfires, #Amazonfires and #AmaZonFirEs might be treated as separate hashtags.
 To prevent this we can transform the hashtags so they are all in the same case.*
   - *Download and install [OpenRefine](https://openrefine.org/).
 After installation it should open up a browser window.*
   - *Click "choose files" and find the CSV file that you have downloaded from TCAT and then click "Next".
 (CSV stands for ["comma-separated values"](https://en.wikipedia.org/wiki/Comma-separated_values) and this is a simple, widely used format for storing tabular data and moving it between different applications and services.)*